Malaysian Telugus: Population

 Exact numbers of the Malaysian Telugu population are not known, however Telugus are thought to be the second largest group of Indians in Malaysia after Tamils.
-In British Malaya they formed around 4% of the Indian population.
-The Malaysian Telugu population was estimated in 2020 to be between 119,000 to 300,000, while the Telugu Association of Malaysia estimates the population to be around 500,000.
+In British Malaya they formed around 4% of the Indian population, and in the 1980 census, 2.4%.
+The Telugu Association of Malaysia estimates the population to be approximately 500,000 as of 2024.

 Language

 Malaysian Telugus speak the Telugu language, the world's most spoken Dravidian language which falls under the "South Central Dravidian" branch of the language family.
 In 1981, the Second World Telugu Conference was held in Kuala Lumpur.
 The Telugu Association of Malaysia (TAM; మలేసియా తెలుగు సంఘము; Persatuan Telugu Malaysia), a non profit NGO, serves to represent the interests of Malaysian Telugus as well as preserving and promoting Telugu language and culture.
 The Telugu Association of Malaysia was first formed in the Lower Perak District on 17 July 1955, under the banner of "Malaya Andhra Sangamu" and was officially registered on 17 February 1956.
 On 16 December 1963, it was renamed "Malaysia Andhra Sangamu".
 The name evolved into its current form in 1983 and is also known as "Malaysia Telugu Sangamu".